LRNWebComponents/ontology/resources.md

 Custom Elements spec allows you to define your own custom HTML tags / DOM elements.
 You're browser will allow you to define a tag called `flag-icon` and if you place `<flag-icon country="nl"></flag-icon>`, it will know how to interpert it.

-Web Components made up of
+The Web Components spec is meant to define how we as developers are going to manage the creation of Custom Elements.
+They are made up of four individual specs that will work together:

+  - Shadow Dom
+  - Custom Elements
+  - HTML Imports
+  - HTML Templates

 - Here is a great talk by Rob Dodson talking about what the development process looks like when building web components with Polymer: [End to End with Polymer](https://www.youtube.com/watch?v=1f_Tj_JnStA)